Apollonia-Arsuf Excavation Project

 Roll, I. and Tal, O. 1999.
 Apollonia-Arsuf: Final Report of the Excavations.
 Volume I: The Persian and Hellenistic Periods (with Appendices on the Chalcolithic and Iron Age II Remains).
 Tel Aviv University, Monograph Series of the Institute of Archaeology 16.
 Tel Aviv.

 Tal, O. 2020.
 Apollonia-Arsuf: Final Report of the Excavations.
-Volume II: Excavations outside the Medieval Town Walls.
+Volume II: Excavations Outside the Medieval Town Walls.
 Tel Aviv University, Monograph Series of the Institute of Archaeology 38.
-Tel Aviv.
+University Park/Tel Aviv.

 Roll, I., Tal, O. and Winter, M. eds.
 2007.
 The Encounter of Crusaders and Muslims in Palestine as Reflected in Arsuf, Sayyiduna ‘Ali and Other Coastal Sites.
 Tel Aviv: HaKibbutz HaMeuchad (Hebrew).